 Trestle is a 501c3 non-profit contemporary art space located in Sunset Park, Brooklyn, that was established in 2012 in Gowanus, Brooklyn.
 Our mission is to foster creativity and community by offering exhibition, education, and networking opportunities for contemporary artists and curators.
 We provide a place for creative people to focus on the development of their art and their career.
 Our mission is carried out through four core programs: Contemporary Exhibitions, Professional Development, Community Classes, and Residencies.

 The foundation of Trestle’s commitment to artists is our Contemporary Exhibition Program.
-Each season we showcase new work by a select group of artists in our two spaces, Trestle Gallery, and Trestle Projects.
-Using a combination of invited exhibitions and open calls, we select local and international artists, and offer them the opportunity to showcase their work and become part of an arts community.
+Each season we showcase emerging artists and curators central to rotating exhibition themes, with a focus on providing opportunities for underrepresented artists.
+Using a combination of invited curators and open calls, we select local and international artists, and offer them the opportunity to showcase their work and become part of an arts community.

 At Trestle we work to create an essential community for artists through our Professional Development Program.
 This program includes monthly Critiques for groups of artists to give and receive feedback about their work.
-It also includes Panels and Art Talks with mid-career artists and art world professionals, who share their unique career paths, offer tips and discuss relevant topics for emerging artists.
+It also includes our new Critical Feedback Program where art world professionals host monthly critiques and share their unique career paths, offering tips and discussing relevant topics for participating artists.

-In collaboration with Trestle Art Space, Trestle offers three Residencies each year.
+In collaboration with Trestle Art Space, Trestle offers two Residencies each year.
 These residencies are designed to help artists and curators find a foothold in the art world while they develop their practice.
 The Open Studio Residency offers twenty emerging artists a six-month reduced rate studio membership.
 The Visiting Artist Residency offers one experienced artist a free six-month studio membership.
-And our Curator-In-Residence Program provides one emerging curator with a free one-year office and the opportunity to gain significant experience by curating and producing 6-8 exhibitions and public programs at the Trestle Project Space.

 In addition to visual art exhibitions, Trestle hosts a variety of professional development opportunities and events: